Jean Augustin Ernouf: Bourbon Restoration

-Napoleon's return

 Ernouf was on an inspection away from this command when Napoleon landed at Cannes.
 Upon his landing, many of the soldiers of Angoulême's army flocked to Bonaparte's banner, beginning the Hundred Days.
 The mere news of Napoleon's escape from Elba and the defection of some of the troops caused Charles, Duke of Angoulême, to panic and capitulate.
 Ernouf returned to Marseille, where he learned that André Masséna also had chosen the imperial cause, after which he left for Paris.
 Napoleon rescinded Ernouf's honors and titles, and dismissed him from his post in the military on 15 April 1815.
 After Napoleon's final defeat at the Battle of Waterloo, the second restoration of the Bourbons that summer also restored Ernouf's rights and property.

-Later years
+Later life and death

 On 3 May 1816, Louis XVIII granted him the title of Baron with the Commander's Cross of the Order of Saint Louis, which entitled him to wear a red sash (right shoulder to left hip); he automatically received a pension, and hereditary nobility was granted to the son and grandson of knights.
 On 11 November 1816, Enrouf received command of the III Division, located at Metz, which was occupied by Allied troops as a condition of the Second Treaty of Paris; his role was to maintain harmony between residents and the foreign soldiers.

 Elected by the Moselle, in 1816, he obtained in 1818 permission to sit in the Chamber of Deputies, and left the command of the III Division when he became eligible for retirement on 22 July 1822.
 He died in Paris on 12 September 1827.